cypress-io/cypress/packages/app/README.md

 ## Development

+1. `yarn watch` (inside of root)
-1. `yarn dev` (inside of `packages/app`)
+1. `yarn cypress:open` (inside of `packages/app`)
-2. It will open launchpad
+1. It will open launchpad
-3. Select Component or E2E Testing
+1. Select Component or E2E Testing
-3. Open chrome (or another browser)
+1. Open chrome (or another browser)
-4. It will show the new Vite powered app
+1. It will show the new Vite powered app

 ## How the App works